erikwestlund/soar/README.md

 ### Managing Credentials

-The `soar credential` commands allow you to manage your credentials.
+The `soar configure` commands allow you to manage your credentials.
 It does so by creating a secure keyring that is encrypted with a password you provide.

 You can store your JHED password in the keyring, as well as any other credentials you need to access databases and other services, such as Github Personal Access Tokens.